ServiceStack/ServiceStack.Java/README.md

 This repository contains the source for ServiceStack plugins for the leading Android Studio, IntelliJ and Eclipse Java IDE's providing Java developers a highly productive development experience for consuming Typed ServiceStack Services by leveraging [Add ServiceStack Reference](https://github.com/ServiceStack/ServiceStack/wiki/Add-ServiceStack-Reference) directly within their IDE!

+### v1.1.5 Changes

+- Rename FileUpload to `UploadFile` to match other ServiceStack libraries

 ### v1.1.4 Changes

 Added new ServiceClient APIs: